 When I’m wondering how to make a plain meal more interesting, I pull out a jar of preserved lemons.
 If I need a hostess gift, I bring a jar of preserved lemons.
 Simple to make, preserved lemons are lovely to look at and jazz up everything you add them to.
 Most recipes that include preserved lemons say to use only the rind, but I can’t bring myself to throw away the salty, squishy pulp.
 It tastes far too good to waste, so I use it along with the rinds in salads, pasta, and tagines.
-You can preserve other types of lemons, but the thinner skin and relative sweetness of the Meyer lemon makes them my first choice.
+You can preserve other types of lemons, but the thinner skin and relative sweetness of Meyer lemons make them my first choice.

 How to Make Preserved Meyer Lemons: Step by Step

-1. Cut the Lemons
+1. Cut Your Lemons

 Many recipes recommend leaving the lemons whole, cutting them into quarters almost all the way through the lemon, but leaving the quarters attached at the base.
 I prefer to cut the lemons into fully separated quarters or eighths for two reasons: I rarely need more than a quarter lemon at a time, and I can fit more in a jar if the pieces are smaller.